mdn/content/files/en-us/web/css/@counter-style/system/index.md

 - `extends`

-  - : Allows authors to use the algorithm of another counter style, but alter its other aspects.
-If a counter style rule is using the `extends` system, any unspecified descriptors, and their values will be taken from the extended counter style specified.
+  - : Allows authors to use extend the algorithm of another browser or author defined counter style by altering its other aspects.
+Any unspecified descriptors, and their values will be taken from the extended counter style specified.
 If the specified counter style name in extends, is not a currently defined counter style name, it will instead extend from the decimal counter style.

     It must not contain a `symbols` or `additive-symbols` descriptor, or else the counter style rule is invalid.
 If one or more counter styles definitions form a cycle with their extends values, the browser will treat all the participating counter styles as extending from the decimal style.